About The Network

-The Network works with preK-12 educators, schools, districts and other community partners to reduce racial disproportionality in special education.
-Each member of our staff is committed to racial and social justice, striving to honor those who came before us while transforming current systems to ensure a hope-filled future for all.
+The Network works with preK-12 educators, schools, districts, and other community partners to reduce racial disproportionality in special education through a multi-tiered system of compliance activities and improvement supports.
+Each member of our team is committed to racial and social justice, striving to honor those who came before us while transforming current systems to ensure a hope-filled future for all.
 Learn More >>

-- Coordinates training, support, and coaching.
+Coordinates training, support, and coaching.

-- Offers research-to-practice grants.
+Offers research-to-practice grants.

-- Develops community partnerships.
+Develops community partnerships.

-- Works with participating organizations to complete data collection, analysis, and compliance to meet federal requirements related to racial disproportionality in special education.
+Works with participating organizations to complete data collection, analysis, and compliance to meet federal requirements related to racial disproportionality in special education.

 Network Training and Supports